 You should also be thinking, early on, about where you’ll share your callout.
 Yes, you should hit Twitter and Facebook.
 But you should also think about the niche online communities where your pitch might land particularly well.
-Reporter Danny Zwerdling, for example, shared a callout for injured nurses on a couple of nursing listservs.
 For this story about a corncob pipe manufacturer, St. Louis Public Radio went looking on the PipeTobacco subreddit for someone who actually smokes with one.

 When sharing it, don’t be afraid to ask for help.
-Producer Davar Ardalan has a go-to list of well-connected people she shares her callouts with when she’s trying to reach different demographic communities, like Latinos and African Americans.
+Former NPR producer Davar Ardalan has a go-to list of well-connected people she shares her callouts with when she’s trying to reach different demographic communities, like Latinos and African Americans.